-Search "[FIN530(F4)] Corporate Finance (2020-2021 M3)" from PHBS Course Management System (CMS): cms.phbs.pku.edu.cn.
+Search "[FIN530(F4)] Corporate Finance (2021-2022 M3)" from PHBS Course Management System (CMS): cms.phbs.pku.edu.cn.
 The enrolment code will be announced in class.

-All students must register into CMS because the course assignments will be distributed and submitted through the course website.
+All students must register into CMS because the course materials will be distributed through the course website.